Physical Education

 Overview

-This unit introduces students to the biomechanical and skill acquisition principles used to analyse human movement skills and energy production from a physiological perspective.
-They use practical activities to demonstrate how correct application of these principles can lead to improved performance.
+This unit introduces students to principles used to analyse human movement from a biophysical perspective.
+Students use a variety of tools and coaching techniques to analyse movement skills and apply biomechanical and skill-acquisition principles to improve and refine movement in physical activity, sport and exercise.
+They use practical activities to demonstrate how correctly applying these principles can lead to improved performance outcomes.

 Unit Prerequisites